jakejosh6751/Optimizing-Restaurant-Operations/README.md

 	left join menu_items m
 		on o.item_id = m.menu_item_id;
 ```
-Before loading data, the data type for "order_hour" is adjusted to time.
-It is initially assigned "text" in power bi because of the format used in the SQL query statement.
+Before loading data, the data type for "order_hour" is adjusted to 'time'.
+It is initially assigned 'text' in power bi because of the format used in the SQL query statement.

 ### Data Preprocessing:
 * Date Table